Adnaanlegend/Adnaanlegend/README.md

 - 👯 I’m looking to collaborate on a **Social Networking Site**

-- 💬 Ask me about **ReactJs, Javascript,Redux,React-router-dom,,NextJs**
+- 💬 Ask me about **ReactJs, Javascript,Redux,React-router-dom,NextJs**

 - 📫 How to reach me **+91 9546120321 / adnaan137@gmail.com**